iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

 A common choice is uniformly with $Y^{j} =  L + j\frac{U - L}{K}.$
 Now we can proceed as before by implementing the "choice" constraints for the $Y^{j}$ values.

+Although this looks like a lot of variables at first (specially when compared to the binary encoding from next section), one-hot has a couple of advantages.
+First, it adds very mild coefficients to the objective function, which is great for numerical stability.
+Also, this is the only encoding that can be "tuned" for strange regions of multiple variables.
+For example, if we now that the constraints force $(x, y)$ to only take a handful of values, we can adapt the one-hot encoding to directly represent this feasible region.
+This is out-of-scope for this post, however.

 ### Binary Expansion Encoding